-To do so, cartoonists employ a number of strategies and techniques to illustrate their point of view.
+To do so, cartoonists use several strategies and techniques to illustrate their point of view.

-Cartoonists will also use common/familiar allegories, symbols, and metaphors to reconceptualize political events in an entertaining manner.
+Cartoonists will also use familiar allegories, symbols, and metaphors to show political events in an entertaining and accessible way.

-Cartoonists will also often label the objects and people in their illustrations to make it clear exactly what they stand for.
-Watch out for the different labels that appear in some of these cartoons.
+Cartoon captions typically appear below the image.
+But they can also appear on objects or people in the cartoon.
+This helps to clarify what they stand for.
+Watch out for the different labels that appear in some of the cartoons.

-While their presence in popular culture may appear benign, political cartoons can encourage readers to form opinions, feel various emotions, and affect their decisions.
+While their presence in popular culture may appear benign, editorial cartoons can encourage readers to form opinions, feel various emotions, and make certain decisions.